 How popular is the baby name Alistair in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Alistair and check out all the blog posts that mention the name Alistair.
+Plus, check out all the blog posts that mention the name Alistair.

 According to data released in December of 2016 by Statistics Austria, the most popular baby names in the country in 2015 were Anna (and variants) and Lukas (and variants).